haberdashPI/vscode-master-key/notes.md

 unit tests: parsing of YAML and JSON(C)
 tests: store/restore named

-IMPROVEMENT: add command `Import Default/User Keybindings` commands

-IMPROVEMENT: show keybinding tips in the visual documentation for
+IMPROVEMENT: show keybinding tips (for those general commands useful for examining documentation) in the visual documentation for
   - toggle modifiers
   - toggle cheetsheet